area17/blast/README.md

 ## Presetting story options

-You can create preset options for components to reuse throughtout your storybook instance.
+You can create preset options for components to reuse throughout your storybook instance.

 The preset options use the same structure as Laravel config files: